Part One Edited

 “Well let’s get those jeans off and take a look at the knees.
 How’s your wrist, it looks like you’ve got a pretty good cut across the back of your hand.”

 Brianna pulled her shirt sleeve up.
 “I guess so.
-I haven’t even figured out everywhere I’m hurt.
+I haven’t even figured out where I’m hurt.
 I just know I don’t have any ID, my cell phone and money are gone, and I can’t prove a word of anything that’s on that form I filled out.”

 As Jill worked, she contemplated what she’d seen on the form.
 Brie couldn’t be who she said she was.
 Brianna Elaine Heatherford was listed as critical in Victoria Hospital.
 Who was this waif?
 Never mind.
 First things first.
 Clean up the minor injuries and get a better read on the concussion.
 She didn’t think it was severe at all.